 While perhaps more effective in demonstrating the real need for our work, this would be intrusive.
 There’s enough voyeuristic poverty porn in the world as it is.

-It’s important not to underestimate the children’s problems just because they smile, perhaps even more so for those of us who have the privilege to work with them.
+It’s important not to underestimate the children’s problems because they smile, even more so for those of us privileged to work with them.
 Their ability to connect easily, to be so open and engaging, can throw us off guard.

-For those of fortunate to grow up in more privileged circumstances, it can be hard to imagine being happy in the children’s position.
-Pretty much all households in the favelas deal with poverty, on varying scales, on a daily basis.
+For those of us fortunate to grow up in more privileged circumstances, it can be hard to imagine being happy in the children’s position.
+Almost all households in the favelas deal with poverty, on varying scales, on a daily basis.